EllieChen-Git/CA-JavaScript-Challenges/javascript_frontend_note.md

 document.body.appendChild(newDiv);   //append element as a child of body
 ```

+__.prepend__
+- The ParentNode.prepend() method inserts a set of Node objects or DOMString objects before the first child of the ParentNode.
+DOMString objects are inserted as equivalent Text nodes.

 ---
 __.removeChild__: removes a child node from the DOM and returns the removed node (we can only remove if we know the parent)